 - Money for damages has already been asked for by the requesting party, thus making a rescission impossible.

 If you are considering whether a rescission may be the right course of action, consult a civil attorney today and post your job on the UpCounsel job board.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.